maainul/DocumentationAndConfigure/docker_with_mosh.md

 1. What is docekr ?

 BUILD, RUN, SHIP applications
 Docekr is a platform/tools for building, running and shipping applications with a consistent manner.
 That works development mechine and test and production mechine also.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

 Reasons :

     1. One or more files missing

     2. Software version mismatch

     3. Different configurations

 2. What is container?

 An isolated environment for running an application.

 Benefits :

     1. Allow multiple apps in isolation

     2. Are lightweight

     3. Use OS of the host

 3. What is virtual machine?

 An abstraction of a machine(Physical hardware)

 Hypervisor is software to use to create or manage virtual machine.

-Hypervisor:

-	1. Vmware

-	2. VirtualBox

-	3. Hyper -V (only for windows)
+Hypervisor: 1.
+Vmware 2.
+VirtualBox 3.
+Hyper -V (only for windows)

 By using hypervisor we can create multiple os

-PROBLEMS:

-	1. Each needs a full-blown os

-	2. Slow to start

-	3. Resource intensive
+PROBLEMS: 1.
+Each needs a full-blown os 2.
+Slow to start 3.
+Resource intensive

+# isntall go and Docker

+    docker run ubuntu

+    docker ps

+    docker ps -a

+    docker run -it ubuntu

+    apt install

+    apt update

+    mkdir code

+    cd code

+    apt install nano

+    apt-get install golang

+    go run hello.go

+    docker start contaierid

+    docker exec -it f6022e9a0eff sh

 # Docker in Action

 create directory and create file app.js

     mkdir smallapp

     cd smallapp

     touch app.js

 ```js
 console.log("Hello Docker!");